Loftus Road: Transport

 There are several London Underground stations near the stadium, the closest being White City, which is on the Central line, about five minutes walk away from the stadium.
 A further two minutes walk away is Wood Lane on the Hammersmith & City line.
 Shepherd's Bush Market is also on the Hammersmith & City line.
 Other nearby stations include those at Shepherd's Bush on the Central line, and Shepherd's Bush which operates trains on the London Overground and Southern networks.
 The Underground stations have on rare occasions been a means for Away teams to arrive, e.g. Coventry City's players arrived via the tube station in 2008 after their coach got stuck in traffic.

 A number of London Bus routes run near the stadium.
 From South Africa Road to the north, the 228 runs in both directions, terminating at Maida Hill and Central Middlesex Hospital.
-On the same road, the 283 runs through to East Acton, and although it doesn't stop when running in the other direction on South Africa Road, it does stop on the adjacent Bloemfontein Road.
-Other buses nearby are the 260, 207 and 607, each of which run down the Uxbridge Road.
+On the same road, the 283 runs through to East Acton, and although it does not stop when running in the other direction on South Africa Road, it does stop on the adjacent Bloemfontein Road.
+Other buses nearby are the 260, 207 and SL8, each of which run down the Uxbridge Road.